Endangered Species Act: An Overview

 In Corner Post, Inc. v.
 Bd. of Governors of the Fed.
 Rsrv.
 Sys., 144 S. Ct.
 2440 (2024), the Supreme Court extended the period of time during which a party may file a lawsuit challenging federal agency actions.
 According to 28 U.S.C.S. § 2401(a), the six-year statute of limitations began to run when an administrative agency’s action was “final.”
 In Corner Post, the Supreme Court ruled that an action becomes “final” when a plaintiff suffers an injury, rather than when a “final regulation” is released.
 This ruling expands the potential for plaintiffs to challenge federal agency rules and regulations that have been final for over six years.

-While the full effect of these two rulings remains to be seen, it is highly likely that the agricultural industry will be impacted by the Supreme Court’s decisions.
-Importantly, the rulings fundamentally change how courts will resolve lawsuits challenging agency regulations for misinterpreting the agency’s statutory authority.
-Impacts are most likely to be felt in areas of the law, such as Endangered Species Act, dominated by statutes with relatively ambiguous language where Congress has relied on agency regulations to fill in specifics.
+These rulings have fundamentally changed how courts will resolve lawsuits challenging agency regulations for misinterpreting the agency’s statutory authority.
+The impacts have been most prevalent in areas of the law that are dominated by statutes with relatively ambiguous language, such as the ESA, where Congress has relied on agency regulations to fill in gaps.
+These developments are significant for the agricultural industry.

 “Threatened” vs. “Endangered” Species

 An important feature of the ESA is its distinction between endangered and threatened species.
 The ESA defines an endangered species as “any species which is in danger of extinction throughout all or a significant portion of its range.”
 The ESA defines a threatened species as “any species which is likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range.”
-The “foreseeable future” can only be only as far into the future as either of the Services can reasonably determine that both the future threats and a species’ responses to those threats are more likely than not.
-If a species is listed as endangered under the ESA, that species is provided the full protection of the Act.
-However, if a species is listed as threatened, then the listing agency has the authority to determine which protections should apply to each threatened species.
+The “foreseeable future” extends only as far as the Services can make reasonably reliable predictions about future threats to a species and the species’ responses to those threats.
+If a species is listed as endangered under the ESA, that species is automatically provided the full protection of the Act.
+However, if a species is listed as threatened, then the listing agency has the authority to determine which protections should apply to the species.

-While listing a species as endangered provides the species with a greater protective status, listing a species as “threatened” provides two major benefits: first, it provides the species with federal protection before the species reaches the point of near-extinction; second, if a species was initially listed as endangered, the threatened status allows the scaling back of ESA protection as the species recovers and is no longer in need of maximum protections.
+While listing a species as endangered provides the species with greater protection, listing a species as threatened provides two major benefits: first, it provides the species with federal protection before the species reaches the point of near-extinction; second, if a species was initially listed as endangered, the threatened status allows the scaling back of ESA protection as the species recovers and is no longer in need of maximum protections.

-Perhaps one of the most well-known components of the ESA is the section 9 prohibition against take of a species.
-Under the ESA, the term “take” is quite broadly defined.
-The Act defines take as “to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.”
-The term harm is further defined by regulation as “an act which actually kills or injures wildlife.
+Perhaps one of the most well-known components of the ESA is the Section 9 prohibition against take of a species.
+Under the ESA, the term “take” is broadly defined as “to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.”
+The term “harm” is further defined by regulation as “an act which actually kills or injures wildlife.
 Such an act may include significant habitat modification or degradation where it actually kills or injures wildlife by significantly impairing essential behavioral patterns, including breeding, feeding, or sheltering.”

 When a species is listed as endangered under the ESA, any take of that species is expressly prohibited without a take permit.
 Take permits may be obtained by both public and private parties.
-An incidental take permit authorizes a taking of a listed species provided that the take is incidental to some other lawful activity.
+An incidental take permit authorizes the taking of a listed species when the take is incidental to an otherwise lawful activity.
 These permits are usually very precise, detailing exactly which species is authorized for incidental take and how many individual members of that species will be covered by the permit.
 An incidental take permit will only be issued after completion of a Habitat Conservation Plan.

 Habitat Conservation Plans

 Habitat Conservation Plans (HCP) are planning documents required under the ESA as part of an application for an incidental take permit.
-HCPs describe the anticipated effects of the proposed taking, how the impacts of the taking will be minimized or mitigated, and how the HCP will be funded.
-HCPs are primarily used by private parties carrying out otherwise legal activities that are likely to result in the take of a listed species.
+HCPs describe the anticipated effects of the proposed take, the measures that will be used to minimize or mitigate the impacts of the proposed take, and how the HCP will be funded.
+HCPs are primarily used by private and non-federal parties carrying out otherwise legal activities that are likely to result in the take of a listed species.

 Listing and Delisting

-Under the ESA, the appropriate Secretary (either the Secretary of Interior or the Secretary of Commerce depending on whether FWS or NMFS is handling the listing) makes the final decision about whether to list a species.
-When making a listing decision, the listing Secretary must base the decision solely on the best available scientific and commercial information.
-When evaluating a species for listing, there are many factors that the listing Secretary may consider, including: (1) damage to or destruction of the species’ habitat; (2) overutilization of the species for commercial, recreational, scientific, or educational purposes; (3) disease or predation; (4) inadequacy of existing protection; and (5) other natural or manmade factors that affect the continuation of the species.
-Prior to 2019, the Services were specifically directed not to take economic impacts into account when deciding whether to list a species.
-The regulations adopted in 2019 removed the prohibition on economic impacts, meaning that for the first time FWS and NMFS were allowed to consider economic impacts when making a listing decision.
-However, neither agency is required to do so.
-The question of whether a species should be listed as threatened or endangered depends on the severity of its population decline and the threats to its continued survival.
+When making a listing decision, the Services must rely on the best available scientific and commercial information.
+When evaluating a species for listing, the listing Secretary may consider many factors, including: (1) damage to or destruction of the species’ habitat; (2) overutilization of the species for commercial, recreational, scientific, or educational purposes; (3) disease or predation; (4) inadequacy of existing protection; and (5) other natural or manmade factors that affect the continuation of the species.
+Importantly, the Services do not need to base their listing decisions on all five factors being present.
+A finding under any one of these factors may be sufficient to support a listing.
+Ultimately, the question of whether a species should be listed as threatened or endangered depends on the severity of its population decline and the threats to its continued survival.

-Species may be listed on the initiative of the appropriate Secretary, but more commonly a species will be listed by a petition from an individual, group, or state agency.
-The ESA requires that “to the maximum extent possible,” FWS and NMFS must make an initial determination on a species’ status within 90 days of receiving a listing petition.
+Species may be listed on the initiative of the Services, but more commonly a species will be listed by a petition from an individual, group, or state agency.
+The ESA requires that “to the maximum extent possible,” the Services must make an initial determination on a species’ status within 90 days of receiving a listing petition.
 The 90-day determination period allows the agency to assess whether the petition provides sufficient information to support a finding that the petitioned action may be warranted.
 If the agency determines that the petition presents sufficient information, then the agency has 12 months to conduct a status review of the species.
-There are three possible outcomes of a status review: (1) the agency finds that the petitioned action is not warranted; (2) the agency finds that the petitioned action is warranted, and a listing proposal will soon be published in the federal registrar; or (3) the agency finds that the petitioned action is warranted, but the action will not take place because it is precluded by a species with a higher listing priority.
-As of March 2023, there are 2,381 species listed under the ESA, with 1,683 of those species located within the United States.
-Out of those 1,683 species located within the United States, 1,389 are listed with active Recovery Plans.
-Those 1,683 species are composed of 742 animals and 941 plants.
+There are three possible outcomes of a status review: (1) the agency finds that the petitioned action is not warranted; (2) the agency finds that the petitioned action is warranted, and a listing proposal will soon be published in the Federal Register; or (3) the agency finds that the petitioned action is warranted, but the action will not take place because it is precluded by a species with a higher listing priority.
+As of May 2026, there are 2,386 species listed under the ESA, with 1,680 of those species located within the United States.
+Out of those 1,682 species located within the United States, 1,409 are listed with active Recovery Plans.
+Those 1,682 species are composed of 742 animal species and 938 plant species.

 “Delisting” is the term used when a species is removed from the list of threatened and endangered species.
-A species will be delisted if the Services determine that the species is either extinct, no longer meets the definition of a threatened or endangered species, or it no longer meets the ESA definition of a “species”.
+A species will be delisted if the Services determine that the species is either extinct, no longer meets the definition of a threatened or endangered species, or no longer qualifies as a “species” under the ESA.
 The decision to delist a species must be made solely upon the basis of the best available scientific and commercial information, with the decision-maker considering several factors including population size, stability of habitat quality and quantity, and control or elimination of threats.
 A species will typically be delisted when it has made a sufficient recovery, when new populations of the species are discovered indicating the species is no longer in danger of becoming extinct, or if the species has suffered extinction.
-As of March 2023, only 104 species have ever been delisted.
+As of May 2026, only 138 species have ever been delisted.

 Critical Habitat